-When a person’s health and ability to function begin to decline due to an illness and treatments start to have less and less impact, SIM strives to preserve the best possible quality of life for the person suffering from a chronic illness.
+When a person’s health and ability to function begin to decline due to an illness and treatments start to have less and less impact, Serious Illness Management (SIM), also known as Advanced Illness Management (AIM) is a program that strives to preserve the best possible quality of life for the person suffering from a chronic illness.

 When the pain and discomfort of a life-threatening illness result in fatigue, shortness of breath, nausea, loss of appetite and other distressing symptoms related to serious illness, it may be time for a SIM plan.

 To start the process, a referral is sent to the SIM team by the patient’s physician or Care Management associated with the physician’s office.

 Focused on providing relief from the symptoms, pain and stress of a serious illness, the Advanced Illness Management team provides:

 - 24/7 emergency phone access to our nurses and physicians to help manage medical issues that may arise during off-hours at night, on weekends and holidays.